SkylineCommunications/dataminer-docs/connector-help/connector_help/Envivio_Job_Manager.md

 Creation

-This driver uses a **HTTP** connection and needs following user information:
+This connector uses a **HTTP** connection and needs following user information:

 **SERIAL CONNECTION**: